Louack/epic-events-crm/README.md

 ## Features

 The API is available at localhost:8000
-Postman documentation of all features are available at: !!!TO COMPLETE!!!
+Postman documentation of all features are available on [Postman](https://documenter.getpostman.com/view/17143964/UV5TFedC).
-Staff members can also log in via the admin panel from (/admin).
+Staff members can also log in via the admin panel from the '/admin' URL path.

 ## Demo data